Student Complaint Resolution Procedures

 The student must meet with the appropriate staff member and discuss his/her concerns.
 If resolution cannot be reached by meeting with the appropriate staff member or when contact with that individual would be unduly distressful or embarrassing, the student may discuss alternatives with the staff member’s immediate supervisor.
-Students can receive assistance in locating the appropriate supervisor by contacting the office of the Dean of Student Services or the office of the Vice-President of Instruction.
+Students can receive assistance in locating the appropriate supervisor by contacting the office of the Vice President of Student Success or the office of the Vice-President of Instruction.

 If the attempt to resolve the situation informally is not successful, the student may file a formal written complaint.
 Clatsop Community College’s Formal Complaint Form is available in Student Services, the Human Resources Office, Learning Resource Center (Library), South County Campus and MERTS.
-Forms should be returned to the Office of the Dean of Students.
-The Dean will be responsible for ensuring that the complaint is forwarded to the Student Issues Committee or the appropriate supervisor.
-If the complaint is regarding the Dean of Student Services, the student’s Formal Complaint Form should be submitted to the President’s Office.
+Forms should be returned to the Office of the Vice President of Student Success.
+The Vice President of Student Success will be responsible for ensuring that the complaint is forwarded to the Student Issues Committee or the appropriate supervisor.
+If the complaint is regarding the Vice President of Student Success, the student’s Formal Complaint Form should be submitted to the President’s Office.
 Students shall not be retaliated against for filing a complaint.
 Correspondingly, irresponsible use of the complaint procedure may result in disciplinary action.

 In order to facilitate resolution of a complaint, it is important that the complaint be filed in a timely manner.
 Students must file formal complaints alleging violation of a college policy or procedure or allegations of staff or student misconduct within twenty (20) days of the date that the incident or event occurred.
 Complaints received after this time period has expired will be processed only if there are extenuating circumstances and the supervisor agrees to extend the timeline.
 An explanation of the reason for the delay must be attached to the complaint form along with a request for an extension of the time.